Our ethos is based upon the three areas of Positive Learning, Positive Living and Positive Leading.

 Pupils are encouraged to challenge themselves, reflect on their learning, investigate, use resources, think, collaborate and persevere.

-Positive Living begins with identifying and understanding our four core values of honesty, respect, responsibility and happiness.
+Positive Living begins with identifying and understanding our four core values of honesty, responsibility, respect and kindness.

 These are our community’s fundamental beliefs and the principles we consider to be worthwhile and desirable.
 It is about teaching children to flourish, emotionally, socially, spiritually and physically.
 This is essential in developing a child’s sense of well-being, nurturing their resilience, self-esteem, sense of respect for others and a sense of social responsibility.
 At Feltonfleet we encourage pupils to enjoy both their learning and their childhood by celebrating who they are as individuals and not just what they achieve.